 Here at Star-Name-Registry, we have 6 different name a star gift packages available, a package to suit everyone!
-A few of our frequently asked questions involve the difference between the 3 different stars that we have available, the Standard Star, Extra Bright Star and Binary Star, so we thought we’d help explain the difference between them here!
+A few of our frequently asked questions involve the difference between the 3 different stars that we have available, the Standard Star, Extra Bright Star and Twin Binary Star, so we thought we’d help explain the difference between them here!

-The Standard Star.
+The Standard Star

 In summary, a star is a huge lump of gas held together by its own gravity!
 Nuclear fusion reacts occurring in the centre of the star are what produces heat and photons.
 Stars are born when gigantic gas clouds collapse in on themselves.
 The cloud material heats up to around 18 million degrees Fahrenheit as it falls inward under the force of its own gravity.
 It’s at this temperature that Hydrogen Nuclei start to fuse into Helium Nuclei, and the star is born.

-The Extra Bright Star.
+The Extra Bright Star

-The Binary Star.
+The Twin Binary Star

 By definition, Binary Stars are a system of 2 stars in which one star revolves around the other or both revolve round a common centre.
 The naming of a Binary Star is perfect for couples, twins, siblings and pets too!
-It is the sentiment of the 2 stars always together revolving around each other and never leaving eachother.
+It is the sentiment of the 2 stars always together revolving around each other and never leaving each other.
 Remember we mentioned Sirius being the brightest star in the sky from Earth?
 Well it is also a Binary Star, with its second star being called Sirius B. Sirius A is the Main-sequence star and Sirius B is a White Dwarf.
 The second brightest star in Perseus is Algol and it is the 60th brightest star in the entire sky.
 Algol is 93 light years away and if often referred to as the Demohn Star.
 Algol is an eclipsing binary star, this means that their orbital path is directly in sight causing mutual eclipses.
 Algol is special becayse it's mutual eclipses happen every 2 days, 20 hours and 49 minutes and due to Algol being so bright this process can be witnessed with the naked eye.
-To name a Binary Star, click here!

-Our Gift Sets.
+Our Gift Sets